Offbeatmammal/jsNoSpam/README.md

     </script>

 The parameters are as follow:
-* Obfuscated Email: ROT13 encoded email address, (optionally) with the @ replaced with a *
+* Obfuscated Email Address: ROT13 encoded email address, (optionally) with the @ replaced with a *
-* Require user action:
+* Require User Action:
     * true: will require user action to reveal email address
     * false: will show the email address
 * Message: Text to over-ride the default text hiding an email address